-Promoted item Implementation status Differences between Sustainable Development Best Practice Yes No Summary description Principles for TWSE/TPEx Listed Companies and Reasons Has the Company set up a sustainable development governance structure and a dedicated (or concurrent) sustainable development promotion unit which is authorized by the Board of Directors to be managed by high-level management and supervised by the Board of Directors?
-V 10 In response to changes in international trends and issues on climate change, environment, society, and corporate governance, TYC upholds the vision of "bring a meaningful impact on the world" and changes the original point of view from implementing corporate social responsibility to sustainable development.
-The "Sustainable Development Committee" was officially established in 2022 to promote, plan, and implement corproate sustainable development matters.
-The general manager is the chairman of this committee; the directors from each division are the accountable members; and the managers from functional departments are members.
-The Company promotes implementation of corporate governance, environment effectively through the members of the committee working closely together.
-There are four task teams of corporate governance, environmental sustainability, friendly workplace, and social participation, and an executive office under the Sustainable Development Committee.
-It vigorously integrates company resources through internal and external environment examination and communication by cross-department and makes policy and action plan (P), implementation (D), and regular performance review (C), and continuous strengthen and improvement adjustment (A) for sustainable development targets.
-The Committee reports the implementing status and execution result of corporate sustainability to the Board of Directors once a year, and publishes sustainability report to disclose the result of environmental, social, and governance implementation in detail.
-Verification from a third party agency is expected in 2023 for continuous improvement and implementation on corporate sustainable development policy.
-No major differences from the requirements of Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies.
+Promoted item Implementation status Differences between Sustainable Development Best Practice Yes No Summary description Principles for TWSE/TPEx Listed Companies and Reasons 1.
+Has the Company set up a sustainable development governance structure and a dedicated (or concurrent) sustainable development promotion unit which is authorized by the Board of Directors to be managed by high-level management and supervised by the Board of Directors?
+V In response to changes in international trends and issues on climate change, environment, society, and corporate governance, TYC No major differences from the requirements of Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies.
 2. Has the Company conducted risk evaluation for environmental, social and corporate governance issues related to the operations of the Company based on the materiality principle, and formulated related risk management policies or strategies?
-V In order to implement risk management mechanism and strengthen No major differences from the requirements of Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies.
+V No major differences from the requirements of Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies.

-Promoted item Implementation status Implementation status Differences between Sustainable Development Best Practice Yes No Summary description Principles for TWSE/TPEx Listed Companies and Reasons and proposes a specific action plan based on a SWOT analysis result.
+Promoted item Implementation status Differences between Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies and Reasons Yes No Summary description convening guideline for management strategy meeting regularly every year.
+With data collected by each authority to make analysis on internal and external environment before the meeting, it summarizes the Company's advantages, disadvantages, opportunities, and threats, and proposes a specific action plan based on a SWOT analysis result.
 It will be the reference for guideline for management strategy planning in making short, medium, and long term strategic goals, Key Performance Indicators, and a practicable action plan.
 It sets up the "Regulations for planning and managing guideline for management strategy and Key Performance Indicators" and reviews the diagnostic operation standards based on Key Performance Indicators for effective management on operation.
-Operational meeting is regularly held to track and improve on operational performance, so the operational strategy can reach the operational goal. %Financial risk management Finance-related risk management that conducts risk assessment and explains coping strategy with focuses on market risks (exchange rate, interest rate, and equity price), credit risk, and liquidity risk. %Risk management of management systems 1.
-IATF 16949:2016 quality management systems 2.
-ISO 45001 and CNS 45001 Occupational Safety and Health Management System.
-3. AEO Authorized Economic Operator. %Public health risk management It strengthens prevention in advance and tracking confirmation to prevent impacts on the Company from communicable disease (such as novel influenza, influenza, tuberculosis, dengue, and COVID-19, etc.) spreading.
-The Company implements epidemic prevention propaganda and measure to all employees, visitors entering the plant, subcontractor, and delivery man with the efforts from the General Affairs Section, Human Resources Section, purchasing unit, and other 3.Environmental issues (1) Has the company established an appropriate environmental management system according to its industrial characteristics? v (1) 1.
+Operational meeting is regularly held to track and improve on operational performance, so the operational strategy can reach the operational goal.
+Financial risk management Finance-related risk management that conducts risk assessment and explains coping strategy with focuses on market risks (exchange rate, interest rate, and equity price), credit risk, and liquidity risk.
+Risk management of management systems 1.
+IATF 16949:2016 quality management system for organizations in the global automotive industry.
+2. ISO 45001 and CNS 45001 Occupational Safety and Health Management System.
+3. AEO Authorized Economic Operator.
+Public health risk management It strengthens prevention in advance and tracking confirmation to prevent impacts on the Company from communicable disease (such as novel influenza, influenza, tuberculosis, dengue, and COVID-19, etc.) spreading.
+The Company has established prevention measures that enhance beforehand prevention and follow-up countermeasures to reduce impact and effect on operation.
+3.Environmental issues (1) Has the company established an appropriate environmental management system according to its industrial characteristics? v (1) 1.
 We have obtained ISO14001:2015 environmental management system certification (Certificate No. TW005050; expiry date: 2023/09/29) to promote industrial waste reduction, energy saving and resource recycling.
-2. In order to establish a safe and healthy working environment, our company has been certified by ISO45001:2018 in September 2020 (certification number TW005051, expiry date: December 5, 2025) and CNS45001 occupational safety and health management system to implement safety and health management, and hold regular fire fighting education and training for employees and regular inspection of related equipment.
-(1) No major differences from the requirements of Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies.
+2. In order to establish a safe and healthy working environment, our company has been certified by ISO45001:2018 in September 2020 (certification number TW005051, expiry date: December 5, 2025) and CNS45001 occupational safety and health management system to implement safety and health management, and hold regular fire fighting education and training for employees and regular inspection of related (1) No major differences from the requirements of Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies.